 Assessment in adults — Palliative care clinicians are poised to address parenting issues directly and ease family suffering through open communication, planning, and support.
 This may be especially important for some ill parents who may have higher levels of concern about their children.
 In one study, these patients were :

 ●Patients with metastatic or recurrent cancer

 ●Patients who had a subjective understanding that they had “incurable” disease

-The assessment of parents should encompass their understanding and expectations of the time course of the ill parent's condition and his or her pending death.
-Each parent may have different understandings or capacity to think about end-of-life issues, and may need separate conversations.
+The assessment of parents should encompass their understanding and expectations of the time course of the ill parent’s condition and his or her pending death.
+Each parent may have different understandings or capacities to think about end of life issues and may need separate conversations.
 Eventually, it is helpful if both parents can come to a similar understanding of how serious the situation is.
 This will help inform a shared approach to managing familial communication and support for the children.

 Some questions that may be asked of the terminally ill patient and his or her partner (or friend) include:

 ●What do you understand about the expected prognosis/time course?

 ●What do you know about the kinds of symptoms that might be expected at the end of life?

 ●What are your hopes about how and where you would like to be at the time of your death?